AckerlyXu/heima/articles/virtual-machines/windows/reset-local-password-without-agent.md

 * When the new VM boots, the config files you create update the password of the required user.

 ## Detailed steps
-Always try to reset a password using the [Azure Portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) before trying the following steps.
+Always try to reset a password using the [Azure portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) before trying the following steps.
 Make sure you have a backup of your VM before you start.

-1. Delete the affected VM in Azure Portal.
+1. Delete the affected VM in Azure portal.
 Deleting the VM only deletes the metadata, the reference of the VM within Azure.
 The virtual disks are retained when the VM is deleted:

-    * Select the VM in the Azure Portal, click *Delete*:
+    * Select the VM in the Azure portal, click *Delete*:

         ![Delete existing VM](./media/reset-local-password-without-agent/delete_vm.png)
 2. Attach the source VM's OS disk to the troubleshooting VM.
 The troubleshooting VM must be in the same region as the source VM's OS disk (such as `China North`):

-    * Select the troubleshooting VM in the Azure Portal.
+    * Select the troubleshooting VM in the Azure portal.
 Click *Disks* | *Attach existing*:

         ![Attach existing disk](./media/reset-local-password-without-agent/disks_attach_existing.png)